 Choose the perfect location for your transmitter, it could be the ventilated area so that it could also be saved and last for the longest time.
 Moreover, while setting up the transmitter, you have to ensure that the wire creates the loop around the transmitter.

-The best practice is to place the transmitter near to the place from where the wire can easily go out of the room such as near to the room door, window or near to any hole.
+The best practice is to place the transmitter near to the place from where the wire can easily go out of the room such as near the room door, window, or near to any hole.

 First, keep the wire above the ground to test either it is working or not.
 The best way to test is to put the collar on the LED indication and keep moving towards the boundary while holding the collar.
 You can also check out different settings if you want to.